gitname/react-gh-pages/README.md

 # Notes

 * I created this React app using [`create-react-app`](https://github.com/facebookincubator/create-react-app).
 By default, apps created using `create-react-app` have a README.md file that looks like [this](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Indeed, the README.md file you're now reading originally looked like that.
 I have since changed it to look the way it looks today.
-* Special thanks to GitHub, Inc., for providing us this awesome means for hosting content and sharing information.
+* Special thanks to GitHub, Inc., for providing us with the GitHub Pages hosting functionality at no extra charge.
-* And now, time to turn the boilerplate `create-react-app` code into something unique!
+* And now, time to turn the default `create-react-app` code into something unique!